Azure-Samples/azure-ai-vision-sdk/samples/python/image-analysis/README.md

 ## Install the Vision SDK

-* **By downloading the Python wheel you acknowledge the [Azure AI Vision SDK license agreement](https://aka.ms/azai/vision/license)**.
+* **By installing the Python wheel you acknowledge the [Azure AI Vision SDK license agreement](https://aka.ms/azai/vision/license)**.

-* Download the appropriate Python wheel (.whl) file from [this release](https://github.com/Azure-Samples/azure-ai-vision-sdk/releases/tag/0.8.0-alpha.0.33370873) of the repository.

-  * Python wheels for Windows x64 have this format (`VERSION` being the SDK version): `azure_ai_vision-VERSION-py3-none-win_amd64.whl`.

-  * Python wheels for Linux x64 have this format: `azure_ai_vision-VERSION-py3-none-manylinux1_x86_64.whl`.

-* Open a Windows command prompt / Linux terminal and install the Python wheel, by running the following (replace with your own python wheel file name):
+* Open a Windows command prompt / Linux terminal and install the Python wheel, by running the following:

     ```
-    python -m pip install azure_ai_vision-VERSION-py3-none-win_amd64.whl --user --force-reinstall
+    python -m pip install azure-ai-vision
     ```

-    On Windows, if you get warnings similar to `WARNING: Ignoring invalid distribution -ure-ai-vision` it's okay to ignore.
-They will be addressed in the next release.

     On Linux, if you get an error similar to `/usr/bin/python3: No module named pip`, run the following, and then re-run the above install command: